cangozpi/MagicVO/README.md

     * __MagicVO_src/__ -->
         * __MagicVO_model.py__: Implements the BI-LSTM+MLP architecture explained in the _MagicVO_ paper as a pytorch Module.
     * __checkpoints__: This is the directory where the saved/to be loaded model checkpoints for all of the models are saved.
 * __dataset__: This folder corresponds to the KITTI Odometry dataset.
 Simply replace this folder with the KITTI Odometry dataset you've downloaded on your computer by using the same name.
+In other words this folder should have "__poses__" and "__sequences__" folders inside.
 * __requirements.txt__: This file can be used with pip/conda to install the python packages which were used during the development of this code.

 ---